unlimitedsoftwareworks/type-c/checklist.md

     - Static variables are stored and read as global variables, also pushed in the base package global context.
     - Static block are now properly generated just like global block.
 They are also pushed in the base package global context.
     - Small fixes for class methods and attributes in the bytecode generator when nested under namespaces and invalid access of non-static method through the class name (instead of through an instance).
+    - Added special assignment for `ThisExpression` in the form of `ThisDistributedAssignExpression`, which allows for distributed assignment to the attributes of `this`, such as `this += {x, y, z}` or `this += {a: x, b: y, c: z}`.
+Only works with `this`.
+Does not translate to creating a new struct, it extract field names and values from the RHS and translates it to a series of assignments.
+    - Added special __index_rset__ which sets the value of an index of an array-like object, but in reverse order of __index_get__, such as `x[-3]`, Evaluates to `__index_rset__(x, 3, value)`.
+This is important because value is not evaluated as a negative number, the negative sign within an index `[]` translates to a reverse index access.
+    - Added `override` keyword to class methods, to indicate that the method is overriding an external method with the same signature.
 ## TODOs:
 - Allow class attributes (both static and not static) to be immutable, and can only be set from within the constructor.
 - Address the issue of non-inferred expressions suchas expressions as arguments to method call.